 - Provides plenty of custom shortcodes and widgets

 Pricing: KingSize is available on ThemeForest, and costs $27 for a single-site license.

-Pricing: Each theme in the Flothemes collection is priced at $279, but we have a coupon code for WP Mayor readers.
+Pricing: Pronto All-in-one is available as a subscription option at $169/year, but we have a coupon code for WP Mayor readers.
 Check it out below – you just need to copy the coupon code at checkout.

 Using one of the above themes, you can give your photography site the right look.
 Now let’s talk about how to provide it with the feature set you’ll need to display your photos in all their glory.

 A solid gallery plugin is practically an essential for any WordPress photographer, and Envira Gallery is one of the best options.
 It helps you easily create stylish galleries and display them anywhere on your site – and includes a host of other functionality as well.

 - Provides you with a drag-and-drop builder for creating your photo (and video) galleries

 - Lets you organize your galleries into customizable albums